SZ092/LagRadar/README.md

 > *Monitor Kafka consumer lag like a radar.
 Spot anomalies, trigger alerts, and gain insight into the health of your streaming data pipelines.*

+🚧 This project is an MVP and actively evolving.
+Some features are still WIP and there may be flaky behavior—please use with caution and report any issues you find.

 ---

 ## Features